O957/O957/decisions/github_issue_prepare_repository.md

-# Preparing Repository for Production
+# Preparing Repository For Production

 _This document contains the contents of a common issue that the author makes on his repositories called Prepare Repository For Production._